koayon/phil-interp-papers/README.md

 🌟 **Causal abstraction: A theoretical foundation for mechanistic interpretability, Stanford: Geiger et al (2023)** [pdf](https://arxiv.org/pdf/2301.04709)

 > The canonical paper which provides the modern Causal Abstractions foundation for Mechanistic Interpretability.
+This theory is usefully in the background of most interpretability work.

 <!-- Pearl (Causality), Lewis? -->